 Forming your family through adoption can be expensive, whether it be through a private domestic or intercountry adoption.
 In a 2012 interview with Yahoo, Adam Pertman, the author of Adoption Nation and Founder of the National Center on Adoption and Permanency, shared:

 “Adoption outside of foster care, particularly so for infant adoptions and international adoptions, has come to be quite expensive and that locks a lot of people out.
 Does power, influence, money make a difference?
 Yeah, it does in every realm that we’re aware of, but a wealthy surgeon probably gets the same sort of treatment as a wealthy movie star, just that nobody’s following the surgeon around with cameras.”

 The Hague Convention on the Protection of Children and Co-operation in Respect of Intercountry Adoption (Convention) is an international agreement to safeguard intercountry adoptions.
 The convention entered into force with the United States on April 1, 2008.
-Intercountry adoptions that are completed by United States citizens with children from countries party to the Convention receive greater protections than those who complete adoptions to countries not party to the Convention.
-The adoptions are completed in a similar fashion, but various safeguards may not be in place.
+Intercountry adoptions that are completed by United States citizens with children from countries part of the Convention receive greater protections than those who complete adoptions to countries not part of the Convention.
+The adoptions are completed similarly, but various safeguards may not be in place.